official-stockfish/Stockfish/Readme.md

 ## Training Guide
 ### Generating Training Data
-Use the "no-nnue.nnue-gen-sfen-from-original-eval" binary.
+To generate training data from the classic eval, use gensfen command with setting "Use NNUE" to "false".
 The given example is generation in its simplest form.
 There are more commands.
 ```
 uci
+setoption name Use NNUE value false
 setoption name Threads value x
 setoption name Hash value y
 setoption name SyzygyPath value path